Ongoing Research Conducted in the MSDLab at FSU

 What is the project about?

 Individuals with dysarthria, a motor speech disorder arising from neurological disease or damage, are often difficult to understand.
 Traditionally such intelligibility disorders are treated with speech therapy, in which a speaker learns how to produce speech that is easier to understand.
-However, for many individuals with dysarthria, speech therapy is not appropriate because improving speech production is not a realistic goal due to the nature of their underlying neurological condition.
+However, for many individuals with dysarthria, improving intelligibility through speech therapy is often difficult due to the nature of their underlying neurological condition.

 The goal of this research project is to examine the role of the listener to see if we can improve their understanding of dysarthric speech using perceptual training.